-Rimadyl is a very common treatment for arthritis.
+Rimadyl is a very common treatment for arthritis in dogs.
 The drug is typically prescribed by veterinarians for aging dogs who are finding it hard to run around as they used to without a lot of pain, but Rimadyl can also be given to dogs suffering from other joint problems such as hip dysplasia.
-However, in light of a great deal of negative publicity related to serious side effects in dogs after taking Rimadyl, what about a Rimadyl overdose: is Rimadyl dangerous for my dog?
+However, in light of a great deal of negative publicity related to serious reactions in dogs after taking Rimadyl, what about a Rimadyl overdose: is Rimadyl unsafe for my dog?

 The exact figures for the number of dogs negatively affected by Rimadyl is not known, but the figures are high enough to cause concern amongst pet owners all over world, especially since Rimadyl is routinely prescribed by many vets without necessarily offering any warnings about potential adverse reactions to the dog’s owner.